Digital1O1/Open-sourced-EEG-Electric-Wheelchair/README.md

  =============================  [ FILE MANAGEMENT ]  =============================

-Since all of the example programs were written using Visual Studio and I wasn't sure what I was getting myself into, I opted to do the same and I downloaded the 'Community' edition here --> https://visualstudio.microsoft.com/downloads/
+Since all of the example programs in the Emotiv Community SDK were written using Visual Studio and I wasn't sure what I was getting myself into, I opted to do the same and I downloaded the 'Community' edition here --> https://visualstudio.microsoft.com/downloads/

 ------ Steps taken to compile SDK program ------